BrechtWts/SuffixTransformerNetwork/README.md

 No parameters should be specified.
 This function will automatically generate all variables and tuples of tensors needed, create a new subfolder called `BPIC_19` at the root of the local repo, and write the datasets, as well as all the needed variables, to disk within that subfolder.

 #### 2. Train and Evaluate SuTraN and the Benchmarks
-For every model included in the experimental setup of the paper, a dedicated end-to-end function called `train-eval()` is created, incorporating the parameters used in the experimental setup in the SuTraN paper.
+For every model included in the experimental setup of the paper, a dedicated end-to-end function called `train_eval()` is created, incorporating the parameters used in the experimental setup in the SuTraN paper.
 The table underneath contains the modules contain the `train_eval()` function pertaining to each of the models.
 Note that these functions can only be called for the event logs for which the datasets have already been constructed.

 |    | Implementation   | Module     |
 | ---| :-----------: |:-------------:|